IFRCGo/ecv-toolkit/app/_disease/disease-02_en.md

 ### Transmission

-- Contaminated water.
+- Contaminated water
-- Contaminated food or drink.
+- Contaminated food or drink
-- Dirty hands.
+- Dirty hands
-- Vomit and stools of sick people.
+- Vomit and stools of sick people

 ### Symptoms

 - Around one in ten people with cholera will be very sick.
 Most people with cholera only have mild symptoms or are not sick at all but can still transmit the disease.
-- People who have severe cholera will pass large amounts of watery diarrhoea (3 or more loose stools per day, watery like rice water), vomit, and have cramps.
+- People who have severe cholera will pass large amounts of watery diarrhoea (three or more loose stools per day, watery like rice water), vomit, and have cramps.
 They quickly lose a lot of body fluids and they can become dehydrated and go into shock.
 Without treatment, death can occur within hours.
 - Children with severe cholera may be drowsy or confused, have seizures or become unconscious.

 ### Prevention